bbvch/docker_cpp_qt_builder_images/README.md

 Dockerfiles to create container images for building C++ projects with cmake (version 3.17.1), Qt (5.14.2), doxygen, conan and different gcc and clang compiler versions.
+The compiler images depend on the pre-built bbvch/qt image (in `qt/`) to have a feasible build times on Travis CI.

 The images are uploaded to Dockerhub: